All data is current as of 2013, unless otherwise noted.

 The methods used to provide public counsel

-In a limited number of counties, the state Office of Public Defense (OPD) contracts with private attorneys to provide representation in dependency and termination of parental rights cases.
+In 31 of 39 counties, the state Office of Public Defense (OPD) contracts with private attorneys to provide representation in dependency and termination of parental rights cases.

 Washington State Court, Superior Court Criminal Rules, Rule CrR 3.1 and Rule CrR 3.1 Stds

 Source of data: original research conducted by Sixth Amendment Center staff, augmented by the American Bar Association, “State, County and Local Indigent Defense Expenditures, Fiscal Year 2008″,” November 2010.